 Many studies highlight relationships between financial metrics and customer experience.
 However, this is difficult to measure.
 It’s hard to quantify the return your business can expect when investing in customer experience, and perhaps even more difficult to know when and where investments in customer experience should be made.
-One thing is clear though: there is significant return on investment (ROI) to providing good customer service.
+One thing is clear though: there is a significant return on investment (ROI) to providing good customer service.

 The return on customer experience can be equated to the benefits received from an investment minus the cost of that investment.
 While you may know exactly how much you’ve spent on improving your customer experience, measuring the benefits from that effort can be difficult.
 Beyond finding a link between customer experience and business metrics, you must account for quantitative and qualitative factors that aren’t easy to chart.